monarkee/bumbledocs/custom-views.md

 ### 1. Create a route

-You can create a route that uses the admin prefix you've set for your installation by calling `Config::get('bumble::admin_prefix')`.
+You can create a route that uses the admin prefix you've set for your installation by calling `config('bumble.admin_prefix')`.
 If you ever change the admin prefix, this will make sure your route changes as well.

-    Route::get(Config::get('bumble::admin_prefix').'/coolio', [
+    Route::get(config('bumble.admin_prefix').'/coolio', [
         'uses' => 'CustomController@index',
     ]);